We encourage and love to get questions at KingView, please feel free to contact us with any that you have! Below are some often asked questions.

 Q: What is mead?

 A: Mead according to the industry, is wine where the majority of alcohol is made from honey, also known as “honeywine”.
-From a federal perspective “Mead” are those wine products that contain ONLY honey.
+From a federal perspective “Mead” are those wine products that contain honey as the majority ingredient.
 This is an important distinction as it affects approved labels.
-If you want standard mead look for mead on the label, if it’s not there than there is more to what you are drinking.
+If you want standard mead look for mead on the label, if it’s not there than there is more of something else to what you are drinking.

 Q: Is a Meadery different than a Winery or a Cidery?